Sandmaenchen/imu_turtle/README.md

 - Rotating the IMU around the z-axis changes the angular velocity of the object (the object rotates clockwise/anti-clockwise)
 - Rotating the IMU around x-axis changes the linear velocity along x-axis of the object (the object moves forward/backward)
 - Rotating the IMU around y-axis changes the linear velocity along y-axis of the object (the object moves left/right)
+- Pressing space on keyboard resets the reference IMU orientation to the current orientation

 ## Author(s)